Larry Walker: 1993−94 seasons

 The 1993 Expos reached a rare watermark, winning 94 games.
-A core of immense young talent propelled the club, including Grissom and a rising Moisés Alou (son of manager Felipe) complementing Walker in the outfield, Ken Hill and Jeff Fassero in the starting rotation and John Wetteland and Mel Rojas anchoring the bullpen.
-An improbable finish to the regular season including a record of 30−9 catapulted Montreal to a second-place standing with a 94−68 record, thus nearly matching the club record of 95 wins set in 1979.
-Now the delight of Montreal fans who had watched the team struggle through decades of futility, excitement in Canada began to crescendo over the prospect of the first-ever all-Canadian World Series, as the Toronto Blue Jays were defending champions in 1993, and repeated that October.
-Walker batted .265, 22 home runs, and 86 RBI, setting then-career highs each of 80 walks, 20 intentional walks, 29 stolen bases, and .371 OBP.
+A core of young talent propelled the club, including Grissom and a rising Moisés Alou (son of manager Felipe) complementing Walker in the outfield, starters Ken Hill and Jeff Fassero, and relievers John Wetteland and Mel Rojas.
+An improbable finish to the regular season including a record of 30−9 catapulted Montreal to a second-place standing with a 94−68 record, just shy of the club-record 95 wins set in 1979.
+Excitement in Canada began to crescendo over the prospect of the first-ever all-Canadian World Series, as the Toronto Blue Jays were defending champions in 1993, and repeated that October.
+Walker batted .265 with 22 home runs and 86 RBI, setting then-career highs with 80 walks, 20 intentional walks, 29 stolen bases, and .371 OBP.
 He won his second Gold Glove Award.

 Before the start of the 1994 season, the Expos, seeking to replace departed ace Dennis Martínez in the starting rotation, acquired a young reliever in Pedro Martínez, who the Los Angeles Dodgers had cast doubt over his potential as starter and pitched him out of the bullpen.
-One amusing moment (video) materialized on April 24 while playing the Dodgers in Los Angeles and Martínez starting.
+One amusing moment happened on April 24 while playing the Dodgers in Los Angeles and Martínez starting.
 With one out in the third inning, Walker caught a Mike Piazza fly ball and innocently handed it to a young fan, six-year-old Sebastian Napier, thinking it was the third out of the inning.
 He then quickly noticed that José Offerman, already on base, was running at full speed.
-Walker managed to retrieve the ball from Napier and held Offerman to third base.
+Walker managed to retrieve the ball from Napier and throw it back in, but Offerman was held at third base because the ball had gone out of play.
 Embarrassed, Walker admitted that he "told the little kid that maybe next time I'll give him a ball when there are three outs instead of two.
 Everybody around him was laughing."
-Where Offerman was stationed made little difference as Tim Wallach homered on the next pitch from Martínez for two runs.
+Where Offerman was stationed made little difference, as Tim Wallach homered on the next pitch from Martínez for two runs.
 True to his word, when the Expos assumed the field in the bottom half of the fourth inning, Walker gave Napier a signed ball, inducing a standing ovation.